jcassee/angular-hypermedia/README.md

     expect(person.car.brand).toBe('Mercedes');

-The profile is automatically set if the response of a GET request contains either a profile Link header or the profile parameter in the Content-Type header.
+The profile is automatically set if the response of a GET request contains either a profile link or the profile parameter in the Content-Type header.

 ## Loading resources